+ACADEMIC YEAR: 2026/2027 MODULE LEADER: Dr Sue Le

+NATIONAL COST CENTRE: 135 OTHER MODULE STAFF:

+Masurier

-ACADEMIC YEAR: 2026/2027 NATIONAL COST CENTRE: 135 MODULE LEADER: Dr Sue Le OTHER MODULE STAFF: Masurier Summary of Module Content supervision, while working on a specific project for a client within an organisation related to childcare / education.
+In this module you will assume the role of external consultants, under academic supervision, while working on a specific project for a client within an organisation related to childcare / education.
 The client will act as your mentor, and they will have the opportunity to provide feedback on your work which will remain their property.
 Throughout the year a series of workshops will be conducted to facilitate group and individual discussions regarding progress of your projects.